• Skip to primary navigation

 • 1 onion diced, optional

-• 300 g shredded greens or cabbage
+• 300 g cabbage or other greens, finely shredded

 • 500 g potatoes*

-• 1 tbsp nutritional yeast optional
+• 1 tablespoon nutritional yeast optional

-• Salt and pepper
+• Salt and pepper to taste

 • 50 g plain flour